t-jake-smith/replication-beef-packing/README.md

 # Replication Package: "Spatial Price Competition and Buyer Power in the U.S. Beef Packing Industry"

 This repository contains the code and data needed to replicate the tables and figures in Moschini and Smith (forthcoming, *American Journal of Agricultural Economics*).
-The replication package includes raw output from the fixed-point algorithm used to compute the Bertrand-Nash equilibrium, but does not include the algorithm itself.
+The replication package includes raw output from the fixed-point algorithm used to compute the Bertrand-Nash equilibrium.
 For details on the model and algorithmic procedure, please refer to the manuscript.

 ## Directory Structure